Bromeliad Care: How To Grow Bromeliad Plants

 You can also mount an air plant in an airy window by attaching its base to a length of sturdy twine with a bit of hot glue.
 Be sure to let the glue cool just a little before putting it in contact with your living plant.

 There are also bromeliad terrariums available that make keeping air plants very easy.
-These attractive glass containers come in a variety of shapes complete with several holes for air circulation and for your plant to grow.
+These attractive glass containers come in a variety of shapes and are complete with several holes for air circulation and for your plant to grow.
 You can hang them in attractive groupings for a stunning visual effect.

 Is It Necessary To Repot Bromeliads?